mrcjkb/keyboardio-atreus-firmware/README.md

 - O -> ö (single tap); Ö (double tap)
 - S -> ß (single tap); § (double tap)
 - E -> € (single tap); é (double tap)
+- See the [keyboard layout SVG](https://github.com/MrcJkb/keyboardio-atreus-firmware/blob/main/atreus-layout-card.svg) for more.

 When in one of the `UPPER` layers, the `Fn` key switches down a layer, and back to the default layer when in `UPPER_0` and the `Esc` key switches up a layer, and back to the default layer when in the `UPPER_1` layer.